Renting vs Buying in Raleigh, NC: Which is Right for You?

 A significant disadvantage of renting compared to buying is the lack of control over rent increases.
 Rent prices can fluctuate annually based on the landlord’s decisions, potentially leading to financial strain or the need to move frequently.
 In contrast, homeownership offers the stability of a fixed mortgage payment, allowing for predictable housing costs over the long term and providing a sense of security in managing one’s budget.

-Renting vs buying in Raleigh: A real estate agent’s final thoughts
+Renting vs buying in Raleigh: A financial advisor’s final thoughts

 Redfin does not provide legal, financial, or tax advice.
 This article is for informational purposes only, and is not a substitute for professional advice from a licensed attorney, financial advisor, or tax professional.